Affiliate Ad Disclosure: We’re reader-supported. When you buy via our links, we earn commissions. Learn more.

 The trip over to the Bahamas includes admission to the Hilton Resort for access to a beach bar and pool.
 If you’re more adventurous, check out some of the local dive shops to descend upon some of the most pristine coral reefs in the world.

-⛴️ Pro Tip for Ferry Travel to Bimini: The ride can get bumpy, so prepare accordingly if you tend to get seasick, but once you’re there it’ll all be worth it.
+⛴️ Ferry Travel to Bimini: The ride can get bumpy, so prepare accordingly if you tend to get seasick, but once you’re there it’ll all be worth it.

-Whether you’re a visitor or a local, those are our recommendations for the most fun day trips from Miami!
+Whether you’re a visitor or a local, I hope you enjoyed our recommendations for the most fun day trips from Miami!
 Let us know what you think in the comment section below!

 🛑 Before you leave: Check out my article rounding up the best day trips around Fort Lauderdale for more!